TaDaa/vimade/README.md

              call feedkeys(":silent execute '!' | redraw!\<CR>")
           endif
           ```
 - **vimade.enabletreesitter** - This is an EXPERIMENTAL feature.
 Combines treesitter with syntax highlights if needed to fade buffer.
 Default value is 0.
+- **viamde.disablebatch** - Disables high-performance batch mode.
+Set this feature to 1 if you need to debug something not working.

 ##### Config Example(s)